s4s0l/betelgeuse/README.md

 # betelgeuse
 Opinionated akka utils and tool set for microservices.
+Work in progress do not use. yet.
+These docs are more like a notebook for now so don't bother to read or understand.

+* Extension - needs some initialization, or has predefined configuration
+* Pattern - something that solves some problem, relatively high level
+* Util - anything else that has some value

 # Extensions